agentm/project-m36/README.markdown

-# Project:M36 Relational Algebra Engine
+# Ξ Project:M36 Relational Algebra Engine

 *Software can always be made faster, but rarely can it be made more correct.*